Derek Jeter: 2003–2008

 Many expected Jeter would win the AL MVP Award for 2006.
 In a close vote, Jeter finished second in the voting to Justin Morneau of the Twins.
-It was his sixth top-10 finish in the MVP balloting in 11 full seasons through 2006.
 Though he lost the MVP Award, he won the Hank Aaron Award, given for superior offensive performance.
 He also won his third consecutive Gold Glove Award.

 Though the Yankees continued to struggle with postseason failures, Jeter remained a consistent contributor.
 During the 2007 season, Jeter was third in the AL with 203 hits, his third consecutive season and sixth overall, with at least 200 hits.
 He also finished ninth in batting average (.322).
 He was selected for his eighth All-Star appearance.
 In the field, he was involved in turning a career-high 104 double plays.
 He struggled during the 2007 ALDS, batting 3-for-17 (.176) with one RBI, as the Indians defeated the Yankees.

 Jeter hit his 400th career double on June 27, 2008, and his 200th home run on July 12.
 Jeter's slugging percentage (SLG) dropped to .410 in the 2008 season, his lowest mark since 1997.
-His offense took an upward turn after May as he hit .322 with a .824 OPS after June 1.
 Jeter was elected to his ninth All-Star game as the starting shortstop.
 He finished the season with a .300 batting average.

 Jeter tied Lou Gehrig's record for hits at Yankee Stadium (1,269) with a home run off Tampa Bay Rays pitcher David Price on September 14, 2008.
 On September 16, he broke the record against Chicago White Sox pitcher Gavin Floyd.
 The Yankees were eliminated from postseason contention, the only full season in Jeter's career where he did not compete in the playoffs.
 Following the final game in Yankee Stadium history, Jeter made a speech at the request of the Yankees, thanking the Yankees fans for their support—a moment later voted by fans as the Moment of the Year in MLB.com's This Year in Baseball Awards: